 Various hazards could cause a motorcycle accident, including:

-- High-risk behavior: Some drivers will drive recklessly or aggressively near a motorcycle, not giving them enough space or yielding the right of way.
+- High-risk behavior: Some drivers drive recklessly or aggressively near a motorcycle, not giving them enough space or yielding the right of way.

 Who Is Responsible for a Motorcycle Accident?